E-commerce

 In brief

-Improving conversion rate is a loop: measure by segment, fix verified leaks, test when volume allows, then align the promise with execution.
+Improving the conversion rate is a loop: measure by segment, fix verified leaks, test when volume allows it, then align the promise and the execution.

-Define a chosen conversion and a stable period.
+Define a retained conversion and a stable period.

 Treat checkout, mobile, and product pages as priority levers if the data justifies it.

-Align sales and marketing to the same definitions in a mixed B2B context.
+Align sales and marketing on the same definitions in a mixed B2B context.

 Sources (external)